cloudify-examples/example-use-cases/opensource_case/httpd/README.md

 * manager_network - Management network name.
 * private_key_path - The content of the agent's private key.
 * agent_user - The username of the agent running on the instance created from the image.
-* image_name - An Openstack Image ID.
+* image_name - An OpenStack Image ID.
-* flavor - An Openstack Flavor ID.
+* flavor - An OpenStack Flavor ID.
-* key_pair_name - Openstack key pair name.
+* key_pair_name - OpenStack key pair name.
 ### Secrets
 * keystone_username
 * keystone_password